Sebastianhju/Runeterra-5e/Items/Rare Items.md

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Hubris.png" Align=right width=8% height=8%>

-- 400 Gold
+- 4000 Gold
 - Wondrous
+- Attunement

-**Ego**: Whenever you score a takedown on a creature a statue of yourself is summoned in their place.
-The stone statue has 10 armor class and hit points equal to ten times your proficiency bonus.
-As long as you can see the statue you have advantage on attack rolls and your attacks deals 1d6 additional damage.
-Once this effect is used, it cannot be used again until you finish a short rest.
+**Ego**: Once a round when you score a takedown on a creature, a statue of yourself is summoned in their place.
+The statue has an armor class of 10 and hit points equal to ten times your proficiency bonus, it is immune to fire damage, and vulnerable to thunder damage.
+As long as you can see the statue your first attack each turn have advantage and deals 1d6 additional damage for each statue.
+Once a minute passes by, the statue is pulverized to dust.

 **Haste**: The cooldown of your runes and items are reduced by 6 seconds.